munterfi/drtplanr/README.md

 rm osm.zip && cd -
 ```

-To be able to access the HERE APIs (routing, public transport connections and stations)
-an API key for a HERE project is required.
-Go to [HERE Developer](https://developer.here.com/), log in or sign up and create an API key (250k request are free): Select a project, click ‘REST: Generate APP’, click ‘Create API Key’ and copy the key.
-Create a new json file from this template:
+The model requires an API key for a HERE project to access the HERE APIs for routing, public transport connections and stations.
+Go to [HERE Developer](https://developer.here.com/), log in or sign up and create an API key (250k request are free):

+ 1. Select a project
+ 2. click ‘*REST: Generate APP*’
+ 3. click ‘*Create API Key*’ and copy the key.

+Create a new file from this template:
 ``` json
 {
    "here":{